jvansch1/ycharts-wiki/Offboarding.md

 On AWS
 * Delete their IAM role from the main YCharts account
-* Delete their IAM role from the YCharts data account
+* Delete their IAM role from the YCharts Data account

 On YCharts.com
 * Delete their @ycharts.com account.